-According to the 2015 annual report of the Social Security Board of Trustees, the cost of Social Security benefits will exceed tax revenues beginning in 2020, and the program will become insolvent (i.e. unable to pay beneficiaries in full) when reserves become exhausted in 2034.
-In 2034, Social Security is projected to have enough tax revenue to pay 79% of benefits owed.
-The Trustees predict a budget shortfall of $10.7 trillion through 2089.
+According to the 2015 annual report of the Social Security Board of Trustees, the cost of Social Security benefits would exceed tax revenues beginning in 2020, and the program would become insolvent (i.e. unable to pay beneficiaries in full) when reserves become exhausted in 2034.
+Social Security was projected to have enough tax revenue to pay 79% of benefits owed in 2034.
+The Trustees predicted a budget shortfall of $10.7 trillion through 2089.

 Brief History of the Privatization Debate in the United States

 During the 1990s, US politicians and think tanks began suggesting private investment accounts as one option to prevent the Social Security program’s impending financial difficulties.
 In Jan.
 1997, a report issued by the Advisory Council on Social Security offered three proposals to alter the program in an effort to ensure future solvency.
 The proposals all involved investing retirement contributions in the stock market.
 One of the plans envisaged the government investing money from a common pool, but the other two ideas specified the establishment of individual accounts for each worker: one plan proposed publicly-held individual accounts and the other plan suggested private accounts.

 A partial privatization of the program using private accounts gained support in the ensuing years, largely from Republican politicians and conservative think tanks but also from some moderate Democrats.
 While proposals differed, the unifying element was the notion of individual private retirement accounts, with a portion of each individual’s payroll taxes diverted from the trust fund to accounts similar to IRA or 401(k) plans.
 In late 1997, President Bill Clinton was reportedly in discussions with House Speaker Newt Gingrich (R-GA) to put forward a bipartisan proposal to reform Social Security using private accounts, but the plan never went ahead.